ilaksono/rr-challenge/README.md

   - add data pagination on backend for slicing large lists
   - adding payments + invoicing and remit-to (payable) additional addresses on invoices
   - Adding UI elements - such as maps/geolocaiton apis for easier location selection
-  - (fixed) The Drag and Drop events do not work in iOS Safari
-  - growIn animation on OrderListItem does not work on Firefox 93
-  - Performs well on Google Chrome
-  - (fixed 2021/10/19) 2021/10/18 - Checking `Manual input` on supplier and customer sections of OrderCreateForm with a supplier selected dismisses the input fields and uses the selected supplier/customer instead
   - Should add:
     - form validation for country/city/state in address table
     - form validation driver_insurance of drivers and standard format
     - More test coverage
   - Optimize animations on OrderListItem
+  - CSV Uploading:
-  - CSV Uploading: will insert; but a bug where order start and end times can cause conflicts with other orders for the same driver - requires validation
+    - will add/modify orders; but a bug where order start and end times can cause conflicts with other orders for the same driver - requires more time validation
+    -